Politics puts Italy, Spain back in market focus

 The list, given to Greece by French authorities in 2010, contains the names of 2,059 Greek account holders at HSBC in Switzerland to be probed for possible tax offences.

-Greek authorities have said there is no evidence that people included in the list have violated the law, but Greek media have criticized former ministers for not investigating.
+Greek authorities have said there is no evidence that people included in the list have violated the law, but Greek media have criticised former ministers for not investigating.

 (Additional reporting by Karolina Tagaris in Athens, Stephen Brown in Berlin.
 Writing by Paul Taylor, editing by Mike Peacock)